Are Deep-State Leakers Defending Democracy or Corroding It?

 There’s no shortage of theories.
 Some of the damaging leaks are emerging from the White House, as part of internecine warfare between rival factions.
 But the more consequential ones, including the revelations that forced the resignation of National Security Adviser Michael Flynn Monday night, have hinged on information from the intelligence community.

-Trump has tried to change the focus away from the substance of the leaks to their provenance.
+Trump has tried to change the focus away from the substance of the leaks and to their provenance.
 On Tuesday, he tweeted this:

 The real story here is why are there so many illegal leaks coming out of Washington?
 Will these leaks be happening as I deal on N.Korea etc?— Donald J. Trump (@realDonaldTrump) February 14, 2017